 7. To cook the yakitori in a pan begin by lightly seasoning the skewers with a pinch of salt.
 Now add a small drizzle of oil to a pan and place onto a medium to high heat.
 Add the skewers and place a lid on top and cook for approximately 8 minutes turning the skewers over every 2 minutes to ensure they cook evenly.
 After 6-8 minutes of frying dip the skewers into the tare that we made earlier then repeat this process 2-3 times adding back to the pan after each glaze.
 After around 10 minutes of total cooking time the skewers should be cooked.

 8. Now to serve, if you want to add more of a charred aroma to the skewers you could lightly blowtorch to enhance the flavour.
-Now add the skewers to a serving plate and sprinkle some shichimi pepper or wasabi on the side and nourish.
+Add the skewers to a serving plate and sprinkle some shichimi pepper or wasabi on the side and nourish.
 Hope you all enjoy making yakitori!